 An HIV test is a test that shows if you have been infected with HIV.
 When a person is infected with HIV, his or her immune system tries to fight the virus by creating antibodies.
 Antibodies are one of the body’s tools for fighting infections.
 An HIV test looks for the presence of HIV antibodies.
 If HIV antibodies are present, the person is HIV-infected.
 The most common test for HIV is done using a vial of blood.
 However, a rapid test can be done using only a finger stick sample of blood.
 The rapid test takes only 20 minutes and is used as a screening tool for HIV.
-If the rapid test comes back positive, a person needs to take another blood test to confirm the results. more
+If the rapid test comes back positive, a person needs to take a blood test to confirm the results. more

 The Centers for Disease Control and Prevention recommend that you should consider being tested if: